RobinSchmidt/RS-MET-Research/Projects/rsPy/ReadMe.txt

 C:\Users\Rob\Anaconda3\include

 but may obviously be different on other people's machines.
 So if you get an include error for this file, change the path there and re-generate the visual studio project.
 If you don't use Projucer, change the path directly in visual studio.

-todo: re-organize directory structure to reflect the boost layout
+We also need to link to

+C:\Users\Rob\Anaconda3\libs\python34.lib

+so that path must be added to the linker paths

 todo: maybe at some stage, distribute it as a proper python module...maybe AudiPy or something - should work together with NumPy/SciPy